meteor/meteor/CONTRIBUTING.md

 Eventually you may want to change something in a core Meteor package, or in the `meteor` command line tool.
 These changes have the highest standards for API design, for the names of symbols, for documentation, and for the code itself.
-Be prepared for a lot of work!

 It may take some study to get comfortable with Meteor's core architecture.
 Each core package is designed to stand separately.
 At the same time, all the parts of core fit together to make the